Dynamo Dresden: Capital dominance (1978–1991)

 The head of the Volkspolizei in Bezirk Dresden was also the head of the branch of SV Dynamo in Bezirk Dresden.
 The official sponsor (Trägerbetrieb) of Dynamo Dresden was the Volkspolizei.
 Players of Dynamo Dresden were formal employees of the Volkspolizei.
-Many players then made their military service with the Stasi Guards Regiment "Felix E. Dzerzhinsky" and became formal employees of the Stasi.
-18 of the 72 players who had played at least once for Dynamo Dresden between 1972 and 1989 had been listed as unofficial collaborators (IM) of the Stasi.
+Many players then underwent their military service with the Stasi Guards Regiment "Felix E. Dzerzhinsky" and became formal employees of the Stasi.
+18 of the 72 players who had played at least once for Dynamo Dresden between 1978 and 1989 had been listed as unofficial collaborators (IM) of the Stasi.

-West German chancellor Helmut Kohl privately attended the match between Dynamo Dresden and FC Carl Zeiss Jena in the 1987-88 DDR-Oberliga on 28 May 1988, during a private trip to East Germany with his wife Hannelore and son Peter.
-Dynamo Dresden ended the ten-year long dominance of BFC Dynamo and captured the league title in the 1988-89 season.
+West German chancellor Helmut Kohl privately attended the match between Dynamo Dresden and FC Carl Zeiss Jena in the 1987–88 DDR-Oberliga on 28 May 1988, during a private trip to East Germany with his wife Hannelore and son Peter.
+Dynamo Dresden ended the ten-year long dominance of BFC Dynamo and captured the league title in the 1988–89 season.
 The title was celebrated after a 5–0 win against 1.
 FC Union Berlin in front of 27,000 spectators at the Dynamo-Stadion in the last match day on 3 June 1989.
-Dynamo Dresden won the league title also in the 1989-90 season, adding a cup win, to complete a double.
-The Berlin wall opened on 9 November 1989.
+Dynamo Dresden won the league title also in the 1989–90 season, adding a cup win, to complete a double.
+The Berlin Wall opened on 9 November 1989.
 The Stasi then lost its influence over football mid-season.
 BFC Dynamo stood at fourth place in the league after the first half of the season, and only finished the 1989–90 season in fourth place.
 With the fall of the Berlin Wall, many of the top players in East Germany took the opportunity to head west.
 BFC Dynamo was the first team to lose a top player.
 The team had lost its top striker Andreas Thom already during the winter break, and would lose more top players during the summer.
 Dynamo Dresden lost two star players during the summer of 1990: Ulf Kirsten and Matthias Sammer joining Bayer Leverkusen and VfB Stuttgart respectively.
 With German reunification looming, many clubs in the East changed their name to shed their Soviet image, and Dynamo Dresden changed from SG to the more traditional 1.
 FC.
 The DDR-Oberliga also changed name for its final season: the league, now called the NOFV-Oberliga, was used to determine which places the East German clubs would take in the unified German league.
 Dynamo Dresden finished second, behind Hansa Rostock, thus qualifying for the Bundesliga.